 The truth shall make you free~ John 8:32b NKJV

 It’s been nearly two weeks since the votes were counted and Donald J. Trump was elected as leader of the free world.
 Sadly, half the American electorate is still deep in the weeds of a bitter grieving process.
-Because anger is a tough emotion to sustain over a long period of time I figured that the riots, temper tantrums, and malicious Facebook tirades would be easing in intensity by now.
+Because anger is not an easy emotion to sustain over a long period of time I figured that the riots, temper tantrums, and malicious Facebook tirades would be easing in intensity by now.

 I figured wrong.